AlokYadavCodes/AlokYadavCodes/README.md

 **Hi!
 I'm Alok. 👋**

 I love solving real-world problems through code.
-As a third-year B.Tech Computer Science student, I’m passionate about building meaningful software that bridges ideas and impact.
+As a final-year B.Tech Computer Science student, I’m passionate about building meaningful software that bridges ideas and impact.

 **What I’m up to:**
 - Building tools that solve everyday problems.